No-one enjoys tenancy inspections.

 - receives patronising advice!

-- has to wait for authorisation from the Landlord before any work can be done
+- has to wait for authorisation from the landlord before any work can be done

 The landlord